I'm back.

 around and around

-(enter appropriate missing word) dressed in black
+i am a (enter appropriate missing word) dressed in black

 these are the actions i must to do: